ceford/cefjdemos-data-jdm-user/articles/en/articles/create-and-manage-article-categories.md

 class="thumbborder" decoding="async"
 srcset="https://docs.joomla.org/images/0/0a/J4x_home_dashboard_add_category-en.png 1.5x"
 data-file-width="1000" data-file-height="301" width="800" height="241"
-alt="J4x home dashboard add category-en.png" />
+alt="Home dashboard add category icons" />

 Dependant on whether your Home Dashboard has been customised after installation, you will have one or two options to generate a new